 ruby -v

-The RVM install page has comprehensive instructions for installing RVM that work on Mac OS X. I’ll provide the steps I used here.
+The RVM install page has comprehensive instructions for installing RVM that work on macOS.
+I’ll provide the steps I used here.

 brew install gnupg